hackolade/docker/Studio/doc/build.md

 docker build --no-cache --pull -t hackolade:latest .
 ```

 The example uses a [Dockerfile](Dockerfile) which references the latest runtime [image](https://hub.docker.com/r/hackolade/studio) with all prerequisites needed to run Hackolade.
-We chose to not include the Hackolade Studio application in the base image so it would remain stable, while the Dockefile.app instructions download the latest version.

 ### With a specific Hackolade version directly from our Releases